tessercat/daoistic-book/blog/glossary/content.md

-The passage quotes [chapter 38](https://daoistic.ca/studies/38) of the _Dao De Jing_ and riffs on [chapter 77](https://daoistic.ca/studies/77) to explore them as the answer to the question of what makes something moral and what makes it immoral.
+The passage quotes [chapter 38](https://daoistic.ca/studies/38) of the _Dao De Jing_ and riffs on [chapter 77](https://daoistic.ca/studies/77) to explore them as an answer to the question of what makes us moral and immoral.

 The waters are 澤,
 literally a swamp,
 but I've generalized it
-when it's compared to 天, the heavens, as something that the wise imitate.
+when it's compared to 天, the heavens, as something that the wise imitate (法).

-Rice patties and canals are both 洿澤, and though it's more literally wetlands, the term is used in the context of the life and death of human societies.
+Rice patties and canals are both 洿澤, and though the term refers more literally to wetlands, it's used in the context of the life and death of human societies, so I thought I'd use specific examples of wetlands tamed for human use, but also dependent on nature's rhythms.

-Water also appears in the passage as the spring of water (水泉) that earth power (地勢) generates, as the rains (雨澤) that don't come and the gentle rain (雨) that accompanies thunder and helps life flourish, as the destructive river (河水深), and as the downward flow of water (水下流) that either sustains society or sinks and drowns it.
+Water also appears in the passage as the fresh water (水泉) that earth power (地勢) generates, as the rains (雨澤) that don't come to replenish the wetlands, and the gentle rain (雨) that accompanies thunder and helps life flourish.
+It also appears
+as the destructive river (河水深) that harvests extra yang energy and sends it to the sea, and as the downward flow of water (水下流) that either sustains society or sinks and drowns it.